Sítio do Picapau Amarelo (2001 TV series)

-Sítio do Picapau Amarelo (Portuguese title: Pirlimpimpim) is a Brazilian children's television series, based on the work of Monteiro Lobato, adapted by Márcio Trigo and Roberto Talma.
-It was the fifth television adaptation of the work, after the first version shown by Rede Tupi between 1952 and 1963, the second version shown by TV Cultura in 1964, the third version shown by Band between 1967 and 1969 and the fourth version shown by Globo itself between 1977 and 1986.
+Sítio do Picapau Amarelo (European Portuguese title: Pirlimpimpim) is a Brazilian children's television series, based on the work of Monteiro Lobato, adapted by Márcio Trigo and Roberto Talma.
+It was the fifth television adaptation of the work, after the first version aired by Rede Tupi between 1952 and 1963, the second version aired by TV Cultura in 1964, the third version aired by Band between 1967 and 1969 and the fourth version aired by Rede Globo itself between 1977 and 1986.

-It was produced and shown by TV Globo from 2001 to 2007, After its original airing on TV Globo, the first 4 seasons of the series were aired by Futura channel from 8 December 2008, the series was also aired by Viva and TV Cultura channel in 2013.
+It was produced and aired by Rede Globo from 2001 to 2007, After its original airing on Rede Globo, the first 4 seasons of the series were aired by Futura channel from 8 December 2008, the series was also aired by Viva and TV Cultura channel in 2013.

 Reruns

 The series began to be rerun by Canal Futura from 8 December 2008, but the channel only aired the episodes of the first four seasons of the series, except for the last episode of the fourth season "O Pequeno Samurai" with only half of the episode, due to the following seasons being formatted as a telenovela and the episode "O Pequeno Samurai" being considered inadequate and too strong for the channel's educational standard.
 For some reason, the seventh and final season, which is not in the soap opera format, was never released by Rede Globo.
 The series was also aired on the subscription channel Gloob, which managed to release all seasons, but the show only aired until the fourth season, and after some time took the series off its schedule, before airing the last few seasons.
 It was also shown by Canal Viva, and by TV Cultura from 30 August 2013 to 27 June 2014, until it went off the air because of the return of the series Castelo Rá-Tim-Bum on the channel's programming from 30 August 2014.
 June.
 It was aired again by the same station on 10 January 2015, on Saturdays at 6:30 pm.
 It is also shown internationally with its original audio by TV Globo Internacional, and has also been shown in Portugal by SIC that aired until the fifth season, but with the title of Pirlimpimpim, which did not have much repercussion and soon went off the air.